bhughes339/keywords_editor/README.md

 ## Settings

 * **Set mnemonic...** - Causes the Insert Date command to include your mnemonic.
 Example: 27 Jun 2019 --HUGW

-* **Save current text as template** - Overwrites the default template with the current text.
-Allows you to save common modifications you make to the template.

 * **Font size** - Changes the text size of the entire program